Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Relation to metaplectic Fourier coefficients

-Again, we note that if these regularized theta lifts $\Phi(f_{0,A}, z) \in L^{1 + \varepsilon}(X_0(N)^2)$ were known to be square integrable, then a straightforward generalization of the main theorem of Katok-Sarnak \cite{KaSa} would allow us to relate the twisted linear combinations of Theorem \ref{RSIP} and Corollary \ref{simplified} to twisted linear combinations of metaplectic Hilbert modular forms (on $X_0(4N)^2$) of parallel weight $1/2$.
+Again, we note that if these theta lifts $\Phi(f_{0,A}, z) \in L^{1 + \varepsilon}(X_0(N)^2)$ were square integrable, then a generalization of Katok-Sarnak \cite{KaSa} would relate the twisted linear combinations of Theorem \ref{RSIP} and Corollary \ref{simplified} to twisted linear combinations of metaplectic Hilbert modular forms (on $X_0(4N)^2$) of parallel weight $1/2$.
 Here, we expect there to be some version of Theorem \ref{BFI} that generalizes the theorems of Waldspurger \cite{Wa-de} and Gross-Kohnen-Zagier \cite[$\S$II.4, Corollary 1]{GKZ} relating central values of quadratic twists of $\operatorname{GL}_2({\bf{A}})$-automorphic $L$-functions to Fourier coefficients of half-integral weight forms to central derivative values.